Engineering Note

 Approach Benefit Cost

-Caching Faster responses Cache invalidation complexity
+Caching Faster responses and reduced database load Cache invalidation becomes more complex

 Real-World Impact